I’m a Fool to Want You

 I’m a Fool to Want You – words and music: Joel S. Herron, Frank Sinatra, and Jack Wolf

-(the recording ends at about 2:55 in the video, followed by an instrumental piece titled “Chiron,” according to the provider)
+The recording ends at about 2:55 in the video, followed by an instrumental piece titled, says the provider, “Chiron.”

 Billie Holiday – Session #85, New York, 19 February 1958 with Ray Ellis and his Orchestra (Columbia) — Mel Davis Billie Butterfield Bernie Glow (tp) Urbie Green (tb) Gene Quill (as) Hank Jones (p) Barry Galbraith (g) Milt Hinton (b) Osie Johnson (d) Billie Holiday (v) + strings and choir, released on the album Lady in Satin, June 1958.

-There are at least four released versions: two issued in June 1958 on separate versions of Lady in Satin (mono and stereo), and two released on the 1997 CD re-issue of the album.
+There appear to be at least four released versions: two issued in June 1958 on separate versions of Lady in Satin, mono and stereo*, and two released on the 1997 CD re-issue of the album.
 Those four:

 - 1.) take #3 mono version, from Lady in Satin, Columbia CL 1157 — released in June 1958